Former Brooks Brothers Building on Rodeo Drive Sells for $245 Million

 The original asking price for the former Brooks Brothers site was $300 million.
 The structure was up for sale by the trust of the family of Margaret J. Anderson, who built the pink stucco Beverly Hills Hotel in 1912.

-Even though no public announcement of the sale was made, documents show that a group named 468 N. Rodeo Drive LLC acquired the 2,251-square-foot two-story building in September for a price that came out to $11,010 per square foot.
+Even though no public announcement of the sale was made, documents show that a group named 468 N. Rodeo Drive LLC acquired the 22,251-square-foot two-story building in September for a price that came out to $11,010 per square foot.
 According to sources, luxury conglomerate LVMH, which declined to comment on the deal, is reportedly behind the transaction.

 Jay Luchs, vice chairman of Newmark Knight Frank, handled the listing but declined to comment about the transaction.